-The Supplemental Nutrition Assistance Program (SNAP) helps low-income individuals and families purchase food so they can obtain a nutritious diet.
-In fiscal year (FY) 2015, the average number of people SNAP served in a month under Federal SNAP income and resource rules was 42 million.2
+The Supplemental Nutrition Assistance Program (SNAP) provides nutrition assistance to eligible, low-income individuals and households in need.
+In fiscal year (FY) 2016, the average number of people SNAP served in a month under Federal SNAP income and resource rules was 44 million.

 Most individuals whose income and resources fall below certain thresholds are eligible for SNAP.
 Others are categorically eligible because they live in pure public assistance (PA) households.
-These are households in which each member receives Supplemental Security Income (SSI), Temporary Assistance for Needy Families cash (TANF) or, in some States, General Assistance (GA).
-The participation rates for individuals and households presented in this report are estimates of the percentages of those eligible under Federal income and resource rules who chose to participate in SNAP in FY 2010 to FY 2015.
-The benefit receipt rates indicate the amount of benefits received as a proportion of total benefits that would have been paid out if every eligible household were to have participated.
-Some individuals may be eligible for SNAP because they meet other, broader State categorical eligibility criteria.
+These are households in which each member receives Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF) cash or, in some States, General Assistance (GA).
+The participation rates for individuals and households presented in this report are estimates of the percentages of those eligible under Federal income and resource rules who chose to participate in SNAP.
+The benefit receipt rates indicate the amount of benefits received as a proportion of total benefits that would have been paid out if every eligible household had participated.
+Some individuals may be eligible for SNAP because they meet other, broader State criteria for categorical eligibility.
 However, those eligible solely based on State criteria are not included in these estimates.

-SNAP participation rate denominators were estimated from Current Population Survey (CPS) Annual Social and Economic Supplement (ASEC) data.
-Because SNAP participation is underreported in survey data, rate numerators were estimated from SNAP Quality Control (QC) data.
+We estimated SNAP participation rate denominators from Current Population Survey (CPS) Annual Social and Economic Supplement (ASEC) data.
+Because SNAP participation is underreported in survey data, we estimated rate numerators from SNAP Quality Control (QC) data.
 Differences between these two data sources resulted in some estimated participation rates exceeding 100 percent.
-The differences include who is represented in the data, data on household composition, when and how income is reported, and reported program participation.
-In this report, we indicate with an asterisk estimated participation rates over 100 percent and the associated estimates of eligible individuals, households, or potential benefits.
+The differences include who is represented in the data, when and how income is reported, data on household composition, and reported program participation.
+In this report, we indicate with an asterisk those estimated participation rates over 100 percent and the associated estimates of eligible individuals, households, or potential benefits.
 Because of these and other estimation challenges, the rates presented in this report are best used to observe trends over time and differences among subgroups.

-Appendices A through F include detailed tables showing subgroup participation rates for each year from FY 2015 to FY 2010, respectively.
-Appendix G includes historical SNAP participation rates.
-Appendices H and I provide detailed explanations of the methodology used to develop the rates and the sampling error of the participation rate estimates, respectively.
-Appendix J provides historical economic and policy influences on SNAP.
-Appendix K shows SNAP eligibility policies from 1976 to 2014.
-Appendix L lists all previous reports in this series.
+Appendices A through G include detailed tables showing subgroup participation rates for each year from FY 2016 to FY 2010, respectively.
+Appendix H includes historical SNAP participation rates.
+Appendices I and J provide detailed explanations of the methodology used to develop the rates and the sampling error of the participation rate estimates, respectively.
+Appendix K presents historical economic and policy influences on SNAP.
+Appendix L shows SNAP eligibility policies from 1976 to 2015.
+Appendix M lists all previous reports in this series.

-ESTIMATED PARTICIPATION RATES FOR FY 2015
+ESTIMATED PARTICIPATION RATES FOR FY 2016

-Of the 50 million individuals eligible for SNAP in an average month of FY 2015 under Federal rules, an estimated 42 million actually participated (Table 1).3 The individual participation rate was 83 percent, whereas the household rate was 89 percent, 6 percentage points higher.
+Of the 47 million individuals eligible for SNAP in an average month of FY 2016 under Federal rules, nearly 40 million actually participated (Table 1).
+The individual participation rate was 85 percent, whereas the household rate was 89 percent-4 percentage points higher.

-$^{^2}$ The participant total for FY 2015 differs from the official participation total of 45.8 million because it excludes certain individuals, such as those who are categorically eligible under State policies and do not meet the Federal SNAP income or resource rules or who receive disaster benefits.
-See Appendix H for more information.
+&lt;sup>2 The participant total for FY 2016 differs from the official participation total of 44.2 million because it excludes certain individuals, such as those who are categorically eligible under State policies and do not meet the Federal SNAP income or resource rules, or who receive temporary disaster benefits.
+See Appendix I for more information.

-3 All tables and figures are presented at the end of the main text.
+&lt;sup>3 All tables are presented at the end of the main text.

-SNAP participation rates vary by demographic and economic subgroup (Table 2 and Figure 1).
-Historically, the neediest individuals-those eligible for higher benefits-have participated at higher rates than other eligible individuals.
-This pattern continued in FY 2015; an estimated 98 percent of individuals in households eligible for 51 to 99 percent of the maximum benefit participated, compared to only 48 percent in households eligible for benefits between 1 and 50 percent of the maximum benefit.
-Other groups with historically high participation rates that remained high in FY 2015 include children, individuals in households with incomes below the poverty line, and individuals in households eligible for the maximum benefit.
+SNAP participation rates varied by demographic and economic subgroup (Table 2 and Figure 1).
+Historically, the neediest individuals have participated at higher rates than other eligible individuals.
+This pattern continued in FY 2016; an estimated 95 percent of individuals in households with incomes between 51 and 100 percent of poverty participated, compared to only 42 percent in households with incomes greater than 100 percent of poverty.
+Further, only 30 percent of individuals eligible for the minimum benefit or less participated in FY 2016.